ehsanmdd/Persian-CMS/frontend/README.md

 - data in table and tables.
 - farmer motion exit animated not okay.
 - delete product button not work for all data.
+- reverse product list then render the DOM.         fixed

 ---------------------------------------------------